SUNY Sullivan Nursing Program Admission Requirements

 An offering of admission to NUR 1010 is not guaranteed is at the discretion of the nursing department based on enrollment and clinical placement availability.

-The deadline for application to the nursing program for LPN's is October 1st.
+The deadline for application to the nursing program for LPNs is October 15th.

 Students Seeking Readmission to the Nursing Program

 The readmission process deadline is October 1st for the spring semester and March 1st for the fall semester.
 Readmission into the Nursing program requires approval of Health Sciences Division Chairperson and is on a space available basis.